papermerge/auth-server/docker/README.md

 If user credentials are valid, authentication server responds with a valid cryptographically signed JWT access token.

-JWT token is delivered to the client http body, as cookie as well as `Authorization` header.
+JWT token is delivered to the client in http body, in cookie header as well as `Authorization` header.

 ## Usage